THE GRANGE PRIMARY SCHOOLGiving Every Child, Every Chance, Every Day

 The Foundation Stage

 The Early Years Foundation Stage applies to children from birth to the end of the reception year.
-In our school, all children join full time in both Foundation Stage 1 and 2.

 The Early Years Foundation Stage is based upon four themes: